 Antonio E. Puente, PhD, talks about the purpose of and how to best use H&B codes with patients who have health care conditions.

 Transforming Your Practice: Expanding Your Skills to Work in New Settings

 Doug Tynan, PhD, ABPP, and Christopher Nettles, PhD, present about the growing movement toward integrated health care and the opportunities available for psychologists.

 Telepsychology & the Psychology lnterjurisdictional Compact (PSYPACT)

-Deborah C. Baker, JD and Alex M. Siegel, JD, PhD discuss the main principles of providing telepsycholgical services and provide an overview and update on the Psychology Interjurisdictional Compact (PSYPACT).
+Deborah C. Baker, JD, and Alex M. Siegel, JD, PhD, discuss the main principles of providing telepsycholgy services, and provide an overview and update on the Psychology Interjurisdictional Compact (PSYPACT).

 Things you don’t learn in graduate school: How to prepare for success in professional practice